rontarrant/gtkDcoding/docs/_posts/2019-10-08-0077-notebook-i-basics.md

 Like I said, it’s not the best solution, but you end up with visible tabs.

-And here’s another way to go about it…
+And here’s another way to go about it...

 ## Making Tabs Visible: the Application-level Method